RPendleton3/Active-Directory-Management-Tool/README.md

              **Continue working with export csv and report creation **Find a way to simplify the code again to make it easier to read **Add a way to change specific parts of domain users accounts like changing address, department etc

+10.19.2022 - Added new menu option for removing users from groups which uses all current validation functions to verify the username is correct, the group is correct
+             that there is data entered and that user is currently part of the group you are trying to remove it from.

+             **Continue working with export csv and report creation **Find a way to simplify the code again to make it easier to read **Add a way to change specific parts of domain users accounts like changing address, department etc